darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/3-Approval Workflow/README.md

 ## Test Step Functions

-1. While still in the step functions console, on the left-hand side of the screen, click “Dashboard” (see screenshot below).
+1. While still in the step functions console, on the left-hand side of the screen, click “Dashboard”.

 ![](images/Test_step_fns.png)